deepdrive/deepdrive-sim/README.md

 ### Linux

-The Unreal Editor in Linux works, but not nearly as well as in Windows.
-So if you develop, we recommend getting things working in Windows, then testing / bug fixing Linux specific issues in Linux.
+The Unreal Editor in Linux works, but not as well as in Windows.
+So it's easiest to do most work in Windows, then test / bug fix issues in Linux.

 Build Unreal